Creating Your First Repository

 - Loopback IPs that don’t collide with anything else on the box

-Repositories are portable.
-You can move one between machines, back it up, or fork it instantly.
-Every repo is isolated from every other repo on the same server.
+Repositories move.
+Copy one between machines, back it up, or fork it (forks are near-instant and constant-time, a 100 GB repo forks as fast as a 1 GB one).
+Each repo is sealed off from every other repo on the same server.
+That isolation is the whole point.

 Create one

-This creates a 2 GB encrypted repository on my-server.
-Verify it:
+This creates a 2 GB encrypted repository and mounts it.
+Verify:

 Open it in VS Code

-VS Code opens directly inside the repository.
-Notice the workspace is empty.
-This is your isolated environment.
-Everything you create here lives inside the encrypted volume, invisible to any other repo on the same server.
+VS Code opens inside the repository over SSH.
+The workspace starts empty by design.
+Anything you create here lives inside the encrypted volume and is invisible to every other repo on the box.

 Next: Deploying Your First App.